John D. Bulkeley: Cold War

 During the Korean War in 1952, Bulkeley commanded Destroyer Division 132.
 After the war, he was Chief of Staff for Cruiser Division Five.

 In the early 1960s, Bulkeley commanded Clarksville Base, Tennessee, then a tri-service command under the aegis of the Defense Atomic Support Agency.
 Having lost none of his wartime daring, Bulkeley was known to test the alertness of the Marines guarding the base by donning a ninja suit, blackening his face and endeavoring to penetrate the classified area after dark without detection.
 This was a dangerous endeavor, as the Marines carried loaded weapons.
 Ever popular with his men, who both respected and admired him, Bulkeley could be seen driving around the base in his fire-engine red Triumph TR3 sports car with a large silver PT boat as a hood ornament.

 Promoted to rear admiral by President John F. Kennedy, who commanded PT-109 during World War II, Bulkeley was dispatched to command the Guantanamo Bay Naval Base in Cuba, where he met Cuba's threat to sever water supplies in response to the Bay of Pigs invasion and other assaults by ordering the installation of desalinization equipment to make the base self-sufficient.

 Retirement and return to duty

 Bulkeley retired from active duty in 1975.
 However, he was recalled to active duty in a retired-retained status in order to serve as the commander of the Navy's Board of Inspection and Survey (INSURV) which conducts inspections and surveys of U.S. naval vessels before their commissioning and deployment.
-Later promoted to Vice Admiral, Bulkeley retired from the Navy in 1988, after 55 years of service.
+In 1986, Bulkeley conducted an inspection of the battleship USS Iowa, finding numerous deficiencies and recommending it be taken out of service immediately.
+His advice was not heeded, and three years later, it suffered a turret explosion, killing 47 crewmen.
+Later promoted to vice admiral, Bulkeley retired from the Navy in 1988, after 55 years of service.